gerd-moellmann/emacs-with-cl-packages/README.md

 % ln -s ../native-lisp Emacs.app/Contents/
 ```

 to associate the native lisp files.
 This is useful for debugging, to quickly rebuild and test, for example (saving the install step).
-But a [self-contained app](#Self-contained) build is easier.
+But a [self-contained app](#Self-contained) build is easier, and recommended for most uses.

 ## Additions